 2. Personalized Financial Advice

 LLMs advise on investments and savings by looking at a customer's history and risk profile.
-That's customized so customers trust and can make informed decisions.
+That's customized so customers can trust and make informed decisions.

 3. Fraud Detection and Prevention